seki18/lingdu-feed/README.md

 - `FeedItem` and `content`: reduce feed/detail queries from hitting the database.
 Feed item metadata is small (HASH) and rarely changes; content is large (TEXT) and only needed on the detail page.
 - `stats`: absorbs high-frequency like/comment/view counter mutations using Redis atomic HINCRBY, eliminating per-request DB UPDATEs.
 - `consumed`: replaces per-request DB queries in `FilterPostIDs` with an in-memory SET difference, significantly reducing feed assembly latency.
-This is the **user state store**, not a cache — it persists user consumption history for the session.
+Redis acts as a hot replica of persistent user consumption state.
-- `ranking`: serves as a hot index; 1000 posts cover many pages of cursor-based pagination beyond the first page.
+- `ranking`: serves as a hot index; Top-N posts cover many pages of cursor-based pagination beyond the first page.
 - `candidate`: uses time-based pruning (3 days) instead of count-based capping (20), ensuring cursor pagination works correctly across all pages within the window.

 ### Feed Composition